Emer Ai Tools

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Report the current session's identity' which clearly indicates the tool's purpose.
-It distinguishes from siblings like register_identity and store_memory by focusing on identity retrieval.
+The description clearly states the tool reports the current session's identity, with a specific verb and resource.
+It distinguishes itself from siblings like register_identity and store_memory by explaining when to use it.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.